-Long stretches of sitting does slow the blood flow in the legs; it doesn’t matter if you’re on an airplane, at a computer or watching TV.
+Long stretches of sitting does slow the blood flow in the legs; it doesn’t matter if you’re on an airplane, watching TV or at a computer.

 A report in a 2007 Journal of Thrombosis and Haemostasis says that after 90 minutes of sitting (without intermittent relief exercise), blood flow to the vein behind the knee drops by 40 percent.

 Treadmill Desk Solution to DVT from Prolonged Sitting

 You needn’t walk fast on a treadmill desk to make it work against DVT development.
 Even a one-half-a-mile per hour walk will keep the blood flowing in your legs.

 The Centers for Disease Control recommends that desk workers raise and lower their heels while keeping their toes on the floor, and repeating this but with the heels on the floor, and then tightening and releasing the leg muscles.

 As a former personal trainer, I recommend simply exiting the chair and doing high knee marches, going up and down on the toes, leaning the hands on the desk and extending the legs, or walking about the room.

 However, this requires keeping track of time, and for a busy desk worker, 90 minutes can fly by while they sit immobile without them realizing it.